Invincible011/brain_teaser_game/README.md

-# brain_teaser_game
+# brain_teaser
 This is a BRAIN TEASER GAME.
-It tests students of knowledge from the age of 6 - 15 in mathematical calculation, ranging from the easy stage known as simple, and medium the hard stage respectively.
-This will enhance their way of reasoning and speed up their calculation skill as well.
+It tests students of knowledge from the age of 6 - 15 in mathematical calculation, ranging from the easy stage known as simple oe easy, and medium the hard stage respectively.
+This will enhance their way of reasoning and speed up their calculation skills as well.

 '''
-                                        This is a Brain Teaser Game Project Vers.
+### This is a Brain Teaser Game Project Vers.
 1.0

-    Refractor the code, any reuseable code should be invoked when needed, and avoid repetition.
+    Note: Refractor the code, any reuseable code should be invoked when needed, and avoid repetition.

-    This would have "count-down" time frame for Version 1.1.
+    This would have "count-down" time frame for each question for Version 1.1.
     Key guides:
     Stage 1 - 3:
         Stage 1 - Easy: